 Think of something you are feeling resistant to, and while thinking of that thing, notice where and how the resistance shows up in your body, thoughts, and feelings.

 Ask the question of this resistance, “Why are you here?
 What do you want to tell me?”
 Listen without judgment if possible, to the response.
 You might even have a journal with you and jot down the response.

 Continue this process of asking and listening until you feel that the conversation is complete–you understand this resistance and why it has shown up.

-- Then ask the resistance if it is willing to let go and what that might be like.
-Then, imagine what that would be like.
-Again notice how you feel in your body, feelings and the associated thoughts.
+- Finally, imagine what that would be like.
+Again notice how you feel in your body and feelings and the associated thoughts.
 You may also record this process in your journal noting what happens.

 “Big dreams.
 Small Steps.”

 This article is supported by Vantage Point Recovery, a lifestyle and recovery management center located in the Los Angeles / Southern California area.
 We welcome you to our community of readers as we improve our health and our lives, together.

 Bobbi Rudin, a mind body spirit healthcare writer and instructor, shared this blog.